 Pharmacy / Pharmacology

 The study of pharmacy and pharmacology deals with the discovery of new medications and drugs and how they can be used to enhance or improve existing medications.
-This job requires an ability to work with others, as well as working with precise measurements and weights.
-Some people who choose this career path work in a retail chain pharmacy, while others may decide to create their own business and launch their own pharmacy.
+This job requires the ability to work with others, as well as working with precise measurements and weights.
+Some people who choose this career path work in a retail chain pharmacy.
+Others may decide to create their own business and launch their own pharmacy.
 If retail isn’t your thing, you can always work for a pharmaceutical company.

 This is an excellent career choice for biology or biomed majors who prefer a more research-oriented approach to their jobs.
 Expect to work in a lab setting, either on your own or with others, solving a variety of problems within the environment or within plants and animals.
 This is an excellent choice for biology majors with a strong work ethic and a good eye for detail.

-If you love animals and are interested in studying them either in the wild or at a zoo or wildlife sanctuary, then this might be an excellent career choice for you.
+If you love animals and want to study them either in the wild or at a zoo or wildlife sanctuary, then this might be an excellent career choice for you.
 Zoologists work with all types of animals, studying them and their environment and how that environment impacts them and life on earth.
 You could even specialize further in curing diseases, enhancing and improving certain types of livestock, or studying certain animals and their habitats.

 You knew this one would make the list.
 Biology majors who want to spread the love for their field fit perfectly in a variety of classroom settings, from middle school all the way up to the collegiate level.

-This list is just the tip of the iceberg for the wide and varied career choices for biology majors.
+This list is just the tip of the iceberg for the wide and varied biology major careers.
 Speak with an advisor or career counselor today to see which one best suits you.